-constrained LDAs which was offered at a price higher than the unconstrained clearing price for the parent LDA market and less than or equal to 150 percent of the cost-based clearing price for the constrained LDA.
+In applying the market structure test, the relevant supply for the RTO market includes all supply offered at less than or equal to 150 percent of the RTO cost-based clearing price.
+The relevant supply for the constrained LDA markets includes the incremental supply inside the constrained LDAs which was offered at a price higher than the unconstrained clearing price for the parent LDA market and less than or equal to 150 percent of the cost-based clearing price for the constrained LDA.
 The relevant demand consists of the MW needed inside the LDA to relieve the constraint.

 Table 5-9 presents the results of the TPS test.
 A generation owner or owners are pivotal if the capacity of the owners' generation facilities is needed to meet the demand for capacity.
-The results of the TPS are measured by the residual supply index (RSIv).
-The RSIv is a general measure that can be used with any number of pivotal suppliers.
+The results of the TPS are measured by the residual supply index (RSI_x).
+The RSI_x is a general measure that can be used with any number of pivotal suppliers.
 The subscript denotes the number of pivotal suppliers included in the test.
-If the RSIv is less than or equal to 1.0, the supply owned by the specific generation owner, or owners, is needed to meet market demand and the generation owners are pivotal suppliers with a significant ability to influence market prices.
-If the RSIv is greater than 1.0, the supply of the specific generation owner or owners is not needed to meet market demand and those generation owners have a reduced ability to unilaterally influence market price.
+If the RSI_x is less than or equal to 1.0, the supply owned by the specific generation owner, or owners, is needed to meet market demand and the generation owners are pivotal suppliers with a significant ability to influence market prices.
+If the RSI_x is greater than 1.0, the supply of the specific generation owner or owners is not needed to meet market demand and those generation owners have a reduced ability to unilaterally influence market price.

-Table 5-9 RSI results: 2021/2022 through 2024/2025 RPM Auctions94
+Table 5-9 RSI results: 2021/2022 through 2024/2025 RPM Auctions98